abs-lang/abs/new_docs/src/index.md

 tagline: "Bring back the joy of shell scripting."
 actionText: Quick Start →
 actionLink: /quickstart/
-features:
-  - title: A familiar syntax
-    details: "ABS should look familiar to most of us: its elements are borrowed from popular programming languages such as Ruby, Python or JavaScript"
-  - title: Scripting made easy
-    details: "System commands are deeply integrated (and encouraged) in scripts: they make ABS ideal to work with in the context of shell scripting"
-  - title: Easy to run
-    details: Grab the latest release, run abs your_script.abs and see the magic happening.
-ABS works on Mac, Windows and Linux.
 footer: "©️ 2021 -- No developers were harmed in the making of this language"
 ---